alexeyza/alexeyza.github.io/_posts/2015-09-28-getting-started-with-node-dot-js.markdown

 ```

 * * *
 The above steps are mostly based on a Stack Overflow [answer](http://askubuntu.com/questions/672994/how-to-install-nodejs-4-on-ubuntu-15-04-64-bit-edition/673046#673046) and the NVM [docs](https://github.com/creationix/nvm), with minor changes to make it more sustainable for future updates.
+If you prefer to **install a system-wide Node.js** with NVM, please follow [this guide](http://www.marcominetti.net/personal/blog/2015/09/install-system-wide-node-js-with-nvm-the-painless-way).